 Across Canada, the province with the largest number of international students is Ontario (48% of international students) with the next most populous provinces being British Columbia (23%) and Quebec (14%).

-IEFA.org can connect international students with education loan providers where they can access loans without cosigners, collateral, or credit history.
+IEFA.org can connect students with education loan providers where they can access loans without cosigners, collateral, or credit history.
 These are available to students from 190+ countries pursuing degrees in any academic field.
+They are perfect to help cover the cost of your studies in Canada.

 International student loans are made available to international and DACA students studying in the USA and Canada.
 Undergraduate and graduate students within two years of graduating are eligible.